affan-afk/OOP-LAB/README.md

 - Exception Handling
 - Templates and STL Usage
 - Composition and Aggregation
-- Basic Game Programming (with SFML, if applicable)
+- Basic Game Programming (with SFML)

 ---